The DevSecOps evolution — incorporating security into DevOps practices

 DevOps is not easy.
 It’s more than a set of automation tools and agile processes; it’s a mindset and culture.
 And, for many traditional industries and organisations, change is a journey with plenty of roadblocks: Mentality and processes need to be shifted to inject DevOps earlier in the development process.
 When making the transition, one major roadblock involves shifting traditional security processes so that they become embedded in your DevOps activities.
 In an emerging movement towards DevSecOps, DevOps teams aim to incorporate security into their CI/CD (Continuous Integration / Continuous Delivery) pipelines, in a “shift left” paradigm, moving from a final blocking security review into a layered approach across the whole software development lifecycle (SDLC).

-Seven Reasons to Justify a DevSecOps Journey
+Seven reasons to justify a DevSecOps journey

 Contrary to popular belief, DevSecOps can help you speed up your release cycles.
-Traditionally, security has been a blocker as it entailed a series of non-functional requirements that were reviewed at the latter stages of the SDLC.
-With DevSecOps, this changes dramatically: security is pushed to the early stages of the process — this is called ‘shift left’ in the industry.
-The main advantage is the ability to identify and fix problems earlier on in the delivery pipeline, avoiding flawed builds being deployed into production, thereby saving time and resources.
+Traditionally, security has been a blocker because it entailed a series of non-functional requirements that were reviewed at the latter stages of the software development lifecycle (SDLC).
+With DevSecOps, this changes dramatically: Security is pushed to the early stages of the process — this is called ‘shift left’ in the industry.
+The main advantage of this approach is the ability to identify and fix problems earlier in the delivery pipeline, preventing flawed builds from being deployed into production and thereby saving time and resources.